ken95573/gitskills/README.md

 # gitskills
-Create a new pit and simple.
+Create two new pit and simple. test dev
-test dev